Exhibit design: Description

 One of the major shifts in museum and exhibit design in the last decade has been a focus on visitor experience.
 By identifying the five types of museum visitors and their needs and expectations, museums can design their exhibits to give a positive visitor experience.
 Participatory activities are also becoming more popular, Nina Simon has done research describing and identifying themes and trends in museums that will attract visitors and educate them in fun and engaging ways.

 How an exhibit is designed can greatly persuade the visitors comprehension of artifacts.
-By using colors, lighting, graphics, guidance systems or materials can dramatize the display or help create a central theme which helps the narrative being presented.
+The use of colors, lighting, graphics, guidance systems or materials can dramatize the display or help create a central theme to aid the presentation of a narrative.
 The use of new interactive technology can increase the comprehension of facts.
 New full-body or multi-user interactive technology can help engage visitors in fun activities that support exploratory learning.
-Utilizing this technology can make museums more fun and less intimating.
+Utilizing this technology can make museums more fun and less intimidating.
 It also encourages learning new ideas while working with others in a social setting.
-The use of technology in a museum setting goes further than the four wall of the museum itself.
-By adding the exhibits to a digital platform it allows others who can not visit the museum in person to still learn from the display.
-We saw proof of this working particularly during the Covid-19 lockdown when no one could go to museums.
-Another way this practice could be used is creating digital display for the artifacts sitting in storage due to lack of physical space in the display area.
+The use of technology in a museum setting goes further than the four walls of the museum itself.
+By adding the exhibits to a digital platform it allows others who are unable to visit the museum in person to still learn from the display.
+Awareness and use of digital access to exhibits was increased due to the COVID-19 pandemic and resulting lockdowns which prohibited access to museums.
+This practice is also used to create digital displays for artifacts sitting in storage.